mhle510/CIMERG/README.md

 The tutorial1_data can be downloaded at https://drive.google.com/drive/folders/1KEpsdsT6nQNHzbwoCBfCAWSy2I7sgZoJ?usp=sharing

-It is best if the folder structure is similar to the one below so the scripts run smoothly.
+It is the best if the folder structure is similar to the one below so the scripts could run smoothly.

  * /tutorial1_data
     + /aphro: 0.25 deg daily APHRODITE from 2001-2009 for the study domain